sciknoworg/OntoLearner/docs/source/learners/retrieval_model4.rst

 Taxonomy Discovery Pipeline
 ---------------------------

-The pipeline example focuses on **taxonomy-discovery** task using the SBU-NLP Few-Shot learner with the Qwen model.
-It demonstrates the complete workflow from loading data, splitting into train/test sets, making predictions, and evaluating the results.
-The example is structured to be easily adaptable, demonstrating how to adapt the pipeline for a different ontology or learner.
+The pipeline example focuses on taxonomy-discovery task using the SBU-NLP Few-Shot learner with the Qwen model.

 .. code-block:: python